tbpassin/gf4-project/gf4/doc/basics.rst

 explanation in the system browser.

-If an extended help message does not exist for the button, this will be announced in the announcement band at the bottom of the main window.
+If an extended help message does not exist for the button, this will be announced in the announcement bar at the bottom of the main window.